8.3.2019-20.04.2019 at Michaela Stock gallery, Schleifmühlgasse 18, 1040 Vienna

-For the first show in Vienna I smuggled the plant from Ukraine to the EU, where under new conditions and rules it could spread its roots and grow as a part of an exposition on forbidden territory.
-Even though the smuggle of the plant across the border, hidden in a huge bouquet behind a palm leaf, was successful, the seven hours long wait at the border or perhaps the transition into the strangely restricted European Union proved too much for the plant, turning it into one dead dried piece.
+For the first show in Vienna in 2017, my initial plan was to smuggle the plant to the EU, where under new conditions and rules it could spread its roots and grow as a part of an exposition on forbidden territory.
+Even though the smuggling of the plant across the border, hidden in a huge bouquet behind a palm leaf, was successful, the seven hours-long wait at the border or perhaps the transition into the strangely restricted European Union proved to be too much for the plant, turning it into one dead dried piece.
 My apparent frustration and numerous failed attempts to fertilize and bring it back to life led me to the acceptance of the fact that the plant had died, as an integral part of the working process.
 The resulting sculpture repeats the pattern of the blisters, one gets after contact with the leaves or the stem of Heracleum.
 Each blister contained a tea, cooked out of the dead leaves of the smuggled plant.
 The sculpture is the conservation of memory.
 The bubbles maintain a totalitarian regime, causing burns, a traumatic experience that despite the natural reflex to suppress it, people could still ponder.